philwonski/TW5-Platform.sh-Dashboard/README.md

 3. On storage, note that these solutions like p.sh often use containers, and we shouldn't lose sight of the fact that storage is ephemeral (ie not persistent in the way we're used to).
     1. In the case of PHP monoliths, you at least have a database to help persist the state of your application; but in the case of TiddlyWiki on Node, we don't use a database, and the state is maintained in tiddler files in your storage.
-    2. For TiddlyWiki, my approach was to deploy the same app twic with different hooks each time, but specifying the same "bucket" for storage:
+    2. For TiddlyWiki, my approach was to deploy the same app twice with different hooks each time, but specifying the same "bucket" for storage:
         1. **First deploy**: comment out all hooks and use the start command to init the wiki in your designated storage like `tiddlywiki wiki14 --init server`.
 In hindsight, I believe it may be better to use the first deploy to do the `init` in a hook instead (build or deploy hook, I need to start over and will update this readme).
 This is because when you init a new wiki in a start command, the storage is already read-only, so you can't write the tiddlywiki.info file your wiki requires.
-        2. **Subsequent deploy(s)**: use the hooks to gather environment variables, collate the info into a json object, and drop into our dashboard's storage.
+        2. **Subsequent deploy(s)**: use the hooks to gather environment variables, collate the info into a json object (or tiddler file), and drop it into our dashboard's storage.

 ### Hooks are our friends

 4. As we see in the `.platform.app.yaml` file, when re-deploying in 3.2.2 above, we are using both the *build* hook and the *deploy* hook:
-    1. The _build hook_ is just basic shell commands to gather some environment variables and write them to a "tiddler" file, which can later be consumed (and displayed!) by our dashboard.
+    1. The _build hook_ is just basic shell commands to gather some environment variables and write them to a "tiddler" file, which can later be consumed (and displayed) by our dashboard.
-    2. The _deploy hook_ is used to move the tiddler file we created in the build hook and copy it into the storage for our dashboard.
+    2. The _deploy hook_ is used to copy the tiddler file we created in the build hook into the storage for our dashboard.

-5. IF YOU MIMIC STEP 4 HOOKS ABOVE FOR OTHER APPS LIKE DRUPAL/WP/ETC, you can easily build a neat dashboard showing all your platform.sh apps!
+5. **If you mimic Step 4 above for other apps like Drupal/WP/Etc**, you can easily build a neat dashboard showing all your platform.sh apps!

 ![Dashboard screenshot](platform_dot_sh_custom_app_dashboard.png)